Dance: Dance styles

 Dance is often categorized into styles, with different connotations of traditionalism and contemporaneity.
-Often, genres of dance blend together, influencing each other.
+Often genres of dance blend together, influencing one another.

 Dances viewed as traditional include ballet, which originated during the Italian Renaissance and is known for its graceful, precise movements, pointe work, and storytelling through choreography.
 Formal social gatherings such as weddings may feature ballroom dance, a style that includes forms such as the waltz, tango, foxtrot, and cha-cha, all typically performed with a partner.
-There is also folk dance, such as Irish step dancing, Indian Bharatanatyam, Spanish flamenco, and African tribal dances.
+There are also folk dance, such as Irish step dancing, Indian Bharatanatyam, Spanish flamenco, and African tribal dances.

 Often, a dance style will be endemic to a particular culture or subculture.
-This includes Jazz dance, evolving from African-American folk dance, as well as Bollywood dance which mixes classical Indian dance, folk dance, and modern styles.
+This includes jazz dance, evolving from African-American folk dance, as well as Bollywood dance which mixes classical Indian dance, folk dance, and modern styles.
 Dance styles typically spread beyond their point of origin, as occurred with belly dancing.

-A significant number of dance styles originated in the 1970s, such as aerial dance, hip-hop dance, modern dance and street dance.
+Many dance styles originated in the 1970s, such as aerial dance, hip-hop dance, modern dance and street dance.